developeron29/coursera-preview-download/README.md

 [DEPRECATED.
-NO LONGER MAINTAINED] - Was built at a time, when all courses were free and API had a different structure.
+NO LONGER MAINTAINED] - Was built at a time, when all courses were free.

 coursera-preview-download
 =========================